 We know getting there is half the battle.
 From inaccessible transportation options and gas expenses to vehicle costs and lack of versatility, there are endless reasons why making it out to an SCI BC event can be challenging.
 We’re hoping to change that with Modo’s accessible van!

 In collaboration with the BC-based car co-op, an accessible van will be available at this year’s Scotiabank Charity Challenge to transport participants to and from the starting line on June 23!
 The van, available for Modo members year-round near Vancouver’s Broadway-City Hall SkyTrain station, can fit four passengers and a wheelchair user.
 It has a folding ramp and rear entrance and includes tie-down straps for wheelchairs of all types.

 If you’re participating in the Scotiabank Charity Challenge this year and don’t have access to your own vehicle or public transit be sure to let us know!
-Contact Terry at email@example.com to arrange a ride with Modo and learn more about race day here.
+Contact Terry at email@example.com to arrange a ride with Modo or to learn more about race day.

 New to Modo?
 Sign up with the code SCIBC50 and get $50 free drive time!
 Visit www.modo.coop to join.